lucgr/RepoScope/README.md

 3. The backend fetches all PRs from configured repositories
 4. The extension displays related PRs (with the same task name) directly in GitLab
 5. You can approve all related PRs with a single click
+6. Pipeline status is monitored for all related PRs
+7. Virtual workspaces can be created for multi-repository development

 ## License